 And as much as they are learning experiences, they are not going to teach you the “right” way to do things.
 Instead, they will help you figure out who you are as a photographer, and how photography fits into your life.

 So let’s take a peek at these mistakes.
 Reading about them here might help you avoid making some, though, like I said, making them is part of the growth process.
 So chances are you’ll still make them, and continue to make them throughout your career.
 But learning about them now will help you recognize the learning potential in them, and know that you’re not alone when you’re struggling with them.

 1. Not Taking Enough Photos

 This mistake creeps up on you.
-When you first get into photography, or first arrive in a new place, or first get a new camera, you’ll find it easy to take tons of photos.
+When you first get into photography, or first arrive in a new place, or first get a new camera (incidentally, here’s a guide about buying a camera), you’ll find it easy to take tons of photos.

 But then the novelty wears off, and you start slacking.
 You start to leave the camera in the bag.